BorisBogaerts/CoppeliaSim-VR-Toolbox/README.md

 - Import standard interactions as dummies, that can be attatched to controllers
 - Add a customizable menu in VR that when menu items are selected, triggers the execution of V-REP scripts.
 - Visibility layers are respected, which allows for the possibility of hiding objects.

+#VR 360 cam
+This tool renders omnidirectional stereo images for a V-REP vision sensor.
+You don't need any physical VR device to use this tool (only to view the result).
+The theory behind this rendering process is exelently explained here : https://developers.google.com/vr/jump/rendering-ods-content.pdf.

+To use this tool, import the VR360_cam.ttm model in your V-REP scene.
+Next launch VR360_cam.exe (maybe as administrator, a file is saved in the location of the .exe file, this action could require administrator privileges).
+This process is demonstrated at the end of this video https://youtu.be/ozam2Ew7RdA.

+Note that the HTC_VIVE.ttm model must be in the V-REP scene to do this (you don't need a VIVE for this to work).

+Currently the performance is quite decent 1 image in a complex scene renders in approximately 15 seconds (requires 16.384 individual renders, approx 1100 fps).

+If you make a video by composing multiple images, do not forget to inject the correct metadata https://github.com/google/spatial-media/releases for it to be interpreted correctly.

 # Installation (easy)
 Installation instructions are now also available on youtube: https://www.youtube.com/watch?v=_GXVdgihVgQ